Meet Dr. Vicki Fidler

-There are 2 things I enjoy most about being a dentist in Seattle:
+There are two things I enjoy most about being a dentist in Seattle:

 Our goal at Fidler on the Tooth is to help you overcome barriers at your own pace.

 Do I think we can eliminate fear and become their favorite place to visit?
 No, but we do provide an atmosphere where you can share your fear with us and not be judged for it.
-It is our hope to replace some of those bad memories with good ones.
+We hope to replace some of those bad memories with good ones.

 If you can imagine yourself spending the last 15 years (or more) embarrassed by the result of a broken smile, then you can understand why many of them cry when they first witness their new look.
 Out of gratitude, amazement, disbelief, or wonder, whatever the reason—it’s why I get out of bed every day.